PAY RANGE: N27**

 This is management level social work directing, through multiple subordinate levels, a staff section of the City's Department of Human Services (DHS).
 The class includes seven specialties, each of which involves managing multi-discipline staff, three with department-wide responsibilities: Provider Services, Specialized Behavioral Health Services, and Staff Development–Internal/External and four within the Children and Youth Division (CYD): Policy and Planning and Quality Assurance.

-· Prevention intervenes in the lives of potential DHS clients and offer guidance and activities designed to lessen the likelihood of their becoming DHS cases.
+· Prevention intervenes in the lives of potential DHS clients and offers guidance and activities designed to lessen the likelihood of their becoming DHS cases.
 The programs are provider focused, not client focused, in that the Prevention Division supports various programs initiated and directly administered by outside provider organizations.

 · Provider Services is responsible for assessing child needs, making appropriate referrals to provider agencies, and evaluating those agencies for compliance with contractual standards and quality of the services to children and youth.
 Provider Services also monitors provider performance, handles internal and external complaints and implements sanctions for poor performance.